legit-jb/readmegen/README.md

 # readmegen

+DEMO:
+There is a demo video in the media folder
+![video demo of readmegen] (/media/demo.gif)

 WHEN I am prompted for information about my application repository

 THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions